About weather alerts

 A cold weather alert is issued when current or anticipated weather conditions are at or below -15 degrees Celsius or -20 with wind chill, or when there are extreme weather conditions, such as a blizzard or ice storm.

 Remember, hypothermia is an emergency health condition that occurs when the body temperature drops too low, making it difficult to move and think clearly.
 Warning signs are shivering, exhaustion, confusion, fumbling hands, memory loss, slurred speech and drowsiness.
 Infants may have red, cold skin and very low energy.
 If you suspect hypothermia, get medical attention immediately by calling 911 or going to the nearest emergency department.

 Heat advisories and warnings

-Environment and Climate Change Canada's meteorological services will directly notify Oxford County Public Health when there is an impending heat event in our area.
+Environment and Climate Change Canada's meteorological services notifies Public Health when there is an impending heat event forecast for our area.

 Public Health will then issue a Heat Warning or Extended Heat Warning based on the duration and intensity of the expected conditions:

 - Heat Warning - When forecast temperatures are expected to be at least 31oC and overnight temperatures are at or above 20oC for two days or the Humidex is forcasted to be at least 40oC for two days.

 - Extended Heat Warning - When forecast temperatures are expected to be at least 31oC and overnight temperatures are above 20oC for three or more days or Humidex is at least 40oC for three or more days.

 A heat warning or extended heat warning will be posted on the Oxford County Public Health's Facebook and Twitter pages, on the Oxford County Public Health website, in the Oxford County Newsroom, and will be issued to local media, child care providers and other community partners.